 You should be able to secure the decision makers name, email address, interest and a future call back scheduled within 5 minutes of connecting.
 Of course if you have the ability to stay on the line and go deep with your pitch from the first call that is excellent and you should make the most of it.
 But as we all know this is not common.

 Tip 2: What is the end goal of your B2B telesales campaign?

 If you are trying to gain leads in order to populate your CRM or Email Marketing campaign, your end goal should be to take an email address and decision makers contact info.
 In the case of a sales oriented campaign your end goal should be closing a sale over multiple calls, emails and correspondence.
 Set your goal early on.
 Make sure you and your team know exactly what you are trying to accomplish.

 When undertaking a sales campaign you really must stress the importance of persistent and consistent sales techniques.
 All too often have we seen sales campaigns fail through lack of sales ability.
 Be honest with your leads and tell them what you are trying to achieve.
 Don’t try to worm your way into a sale with monotonous pitches and just hope to receive buying signals.
 Be upfront, direct and confident with your pitch.
 Ask the lead what it will take to secure their business.
 Present your product and ask if they would be willing to buy.
 Don’t wait for them to offer to buy it.
 Sell it, don’t be shy!
-We have picked up these B2B telesales tips over the years and we know they work.

 Tip 3: Time efficiency and workflow